You've come to the right place for help, but if you're in immediate danger call 911

 We serve those in Edmonton and surrounding area.

-• Your call will be transferred to our Family Violence Intake Specialist to chat about The Today Centre’s services, ask questions about resources, and/or to book an appointment.
-If you are interested in booking an appointment, our Family Violence Intake Specialist will complete an intake with you, and this information will be passed to the Family Violence Specialist you will be seeing.
+• Your call will be transferred to a Family Violence Specialist, who will speak with you about our services and ask questions about your situation.
+If you are interested in booking an appointment, they will complete an intake with you.
+This information will be passed onto the Family Violence Specialist you will be meeting with.

-• If our Family Violence Intake Specialist is not available when you call, you may need to leave a message.
-When leaving a message, we ask that you: provide your name and number, and also indicate whether it is safe to leave a message when we return your call.
+• If our Family Violence Specialists are not available when you call, you may need to leave a message.
+When leaving a message, we ask that you: provide your name and number and indicate whether it is safe to leave a message when we return your call.
 We will not leave a message unless we know it is safe to do so.
-We strive to return messages within two business days.
+We strive to return messages as quickly as possible.

 2. Complete Intake